 - Which principles and examples are available for adaptive management strategies and implementations?

 - What do we know about restoration of waterbodies and banks?

-- Which sociological studies dealing with waterbodies and restoration projects are available?
+- Which socio-ecological studies dealing with waterbodies and restoration projects are available?

 - What know-how and research is urgently lacking?